LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 The **max_buffer_size** specifies how many **Steps** at most will be held in the buffer.
 If we exceed this amount, the default sub-sampling strategy is to randomly delete old **Steps**.
 Additionally we are passing the **Tracker** object and specify the different reward transformations:
 1. **FinalRewardTransforms** Will be applied first and is responsible for any transformation on the environment rewards.
 In this case we wil track the __ema__ role-based reward and subtract it from the final reward.
 This is very important for games that have strong role biases (i.e. TicTacToe).
 2. **StepRewardTransforms** When the trajectory is split into individual steps, these transformations are applied.
 In this case we will reward the correct format (i.e. \boxed{}) and valid moves.
-3. **SamplingRewardTransforms** Laslty, when pulling the next batch for training, the sampling rewards are applied.
+3. **SamplingRewardTransforms** Lastly, when pulling the next batch for training, the sampling rewards are applied.
 In this case just a standard normal transformation.

 ## Collector
-Bringing it all together, we build the **Collector** which is responsible for running a fixed number of games in parallel, and pushing thinished episodes to the **StepBuffer**:
+Bringing it all together, we build the **Collector** which is responsible for running a fixed number of games in parallel, and pushing fhinished episodes to the **StepBuffer**:
 ```python

 collector = unstable.Collector.options(name="Collector").remote(
     vllm_config=vllm_config,
     tracker=tracker,